Everything ‘wrong’ with Kate Middleton’s Mother’s Day photo

 Royal photographer speaks out after Kate Mother's Day photograph pulled

-The image, of Kate Middleton and her three children, was released on Sunday but then pulled by news agencies after apparent errors in the image were spotted.
+The picture of Kate Middleton and her three children, George, Charlotte, and Louis, was released on Sunday but then pulled by news agencies after apparent errors in the image were spotted.

-However, within hours of it being posted on social media, royal fans pointed out a number of editing failures, including that the sleeve of Princess Charlotte’s cardigan did not line up.
+However, within hours of it being posted on social media, royal fans pointed out several editing errors, including that the sleeve of Princess Charlotte’s cardigan did not line up.

 In an Instagram post on Monday morning, the princess said: “Like many amateur photographers, I do occasionally experiment with editing.
 I wanted to express my apologies for any confusion the family photograph we shared yesterday caused.
 I hope everyone celebrating had a very happy Mother’s Day.
 C.”